rhit-williagm/ECE434/hw04/ReadMe.md

 Run ./temp.sh to read the value of TMP101 in millidegrees C using the kernel

 ## LED matrix etch-a-sketch using Flask
+Run ./sketch.py to start the game.
+Contol at 192.168.7.2:8081, using the UP, DOWN, LEFT, and RIGHT options

 ## LCD Display